 MARX is a suite of programs created by the MIT/CXC group and designed to enable the user to simulate the on-orbit performance of the Chandra X-ray Observatory.
 MARX provides a detailed ray-trace simulation of how Chandra responds to a variety of astrophysical sources and can generate standard FITS events files and images as output.
-It contains detailed models for the HRMA mirror system as well as the HETG and LETG gratings and all focal plane detectors.
-The most recent version of MARX is V4.0.
+It contains detailed models for the

+HRMA mirror system as well as the HETG and LETG gratings and all focal plane detectors.
 More detailed information, including the source code and documentation, is available from the MIT MARX Web Page (http://space.mit.edu/CXC/MARX/).
 MARX should be used to demonstrate the feasibility of challenging observations, for example resolving multiple or overlapping sources with unique spectra, HETG observations of extremely bright objects, or grating observations of extended sources.